-(c)Omits or obscures information required to be included where such omission or financial reporting.
+Preparing and maintaining precise and reliable financial statements is the essence of fair financial reporting.
 However, as practice shows, many companies are looking for ways to present their financial standing in a better light rather it actually is.
 The purpose for such unethical behavior could be an intention to increase a company's market capitalization, ease off the debt load or simply avoid paying dividends or fulfill contract obligations to its partners.